-All students with special educational needs, whether physical, intellectual, social or emotional, should, wherever possible, be integrated in mainstream school having access to appropriate educational provision to allow them to experience a broad and balanced curriculum.
+All students with special educational needs, whether physical, intellectual, social or emotional, and should, wherever possible, be fully integrated into the academy and have access to appropriate educational provision to allow them to experience a broad and balanced curriculum.

 Teaching Assistants provide additional support in the classroom to help students access the curriculum.
-Special Access Arrangements may be put in place for examinations.
-Targeted students may access additional learning opportunities, our aim is to encourage and prepare all students to become independent learners.
+Special Access Arrangements are put in place for examinations when needed.
+Targeted students also access additional learning opportunities, our aim is to encourage and prepare all students to become independent learners.

 Aims of SEND:

-- To ensure that all students have access to a broad and balanced curriculum.
+- To ensure that all students have access to a broad and balanced curriculum appropriate to the individual’s needs and ability.

 - To provide an environment that encourages learning and promotes student confidence.